Report to the Commissioner on the Condition of Selected Natural Temperate Grasslands sites in urban and peri-urban Canberra 2014

 The native plants and animals of these remnants of NTG in Canberra are threatened by overgrazing from kangaroos, animal pests and domestic herbivores, by excessive and untimely mowing regimes, by failure to eradicate weeds and by failure to apply fire regimes essential for the survival of most of the native plant species.
 Dr Hodgkinson warned that many of the grassland patches are approaching critical thresholds beyond which they will change to a different and less desirable state.

 Dr Hodgkinson’s 2009 report can be downloaded here.
-The Office subject to funding, plans to initiate an update to this report in 2017.
+The Office subject to funding, plans to initiate an update to this report sometime in the future.